 On 15 December 1904 Dr. Rudolf Steiner gave a lecture called "The Inner Development Of Man (Vom inneren Leben)" in Berlin.
-In Gesammelte Arbeiten (GA) [Collected Works] of Steiner, it is given the number 53; and that is what GA 53 stands for.
+In Gesammelte Arbeiten (GA) [Collected Works] of Steiner, it is given the number 53; that is what GA 53 stands for.

 Quotations and extracts from the Steiner lecture follows.
 The lecture contains broad suggestions as to how inner development is had.
 Steiner teaches there is a spiritual world that is comprehensible to pure thought [aware mind is into it too].

 Where nothing is added to a statement, it is a Steiner abstract, more seldom a quotation.
 Some design keynotes and rendering markers are explained on a separate page.

 Dr Steiner knew about Indian tantra.
-In earlier years he had lectured on Theosophy as a head of the German part of the Theosophical Society, until he broke out and in 1912 started a "spin-off" venture, the Anthroposophic movement.
+In earlier years he had lectured on Theosophy as a head of the German part of the Theosophical Society, until he broke out and in 1912 started his Anthroposophic movement.

 As for Theosophy, the richest and most profound source of its views is Indian thought, which can be traced from the earliest scriptural Vedas through the Upanishads and the Bhagavad Gita to modern times.
-Elements of Buddhism and Taoism are found in Theosophy too, and the influence of the Theosophical Society has been rather significant, says Encyclopaedia Britannica.
+Elements of Buddhism and Taoism are in Theosophy too.
+The influence of the Theosophical Society has been rather significant, says Encyclopaedia Britannica (EB).

 Man is surrounded by a triune world: the physical world, the soul world and the spirit world.
 [With]